StanfordSNR/pantheon/README.md

 ```

 ## Dependencies
-We provide a handy script `install_deps.py` to install globally required
+We provide a handy script `install_deps.sh` to install globally required
 dependencies.
 But you may want to check the script and install these
 dependencies by yourself.